MODULE 2 - Energy Transition: The Indian Perspective

 Rising Energy Demand

-Record heat in 2024 pushed demand to 250 GW.
+Record heat in 2024 pushed peak power demand to 250 GW.
 Temporary reliance on older coal plants was required.
 Grid resilience remains crucial.

 Regional Differences